CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

    ![](media/ex2-markdown.png)

 4. This will prompt GitHub Copilot to generate the following code in the image and produce a very simple, unstyled, but functional markdown editor.
-Now you can clear the contents in index.js file and proceed with the next tasks.
+Now you can clear the contents of index.js file by clicking on **Accept**, then **Cntrl + a** and delete.
+Now you can proceed with the next tasks.

    ![](media/skills(2).png)